cormaxed/twilio-sendsms/README.md

 # twilio-sendsms

-A command-line tool for sending bulk sms using Twilio.
+A command-line tool for sending bulk SMS using Twilio.

 The utility lets you define a mustache template and provide a CSV file with matching columns for bulk SMS sends.